-Yuri Filimonov, of Improve the Web, and I were discussing how Google handles misspelled queries, how corrections are triggered, and how those might influence search results.
+Yuri Filimonov, of Improve the Web and I discussed how Google handles misspelled queries, how corrections are triggered, and how those might influence search results.

 One of Google’s patent applications describes a process that may answer some of those questions, and Yuri and I thought it might be good to make the discussion public.
 I believe that Yuri may be describing some of the business issues around misspelled queries later this week.

-My earlier post looked at the bigger picture of how the search engine might consider offering query refinements – usually based upon looking at users’ search sessions, and watching the different queries that those searchers use when looking for specific information.
-People may remove some of the words in a query when they only get a few results.
-They may add words if the results may seem too broad.
+My earlier post looked at the bigger picture of how the search engine might consider offering query refinements – usually based upon looking at users’ search sessions and watching the different queries that those searchers use when looking for specific information.
+For example, people may remove some of the words in a query when they only get a few results.
+Conversely, they may add words if the results may seem too broad.
 That kind of user behavior is recorded in Google’s log files.

-Google may also be looking at whether or not people click on any of the links returned in the sets of results from those searches, and how long people might stay on those pages.
+Google may also be looking at whether people click on any of the links returned in the sets of results from those searches and how long people might stay on those pages.

-One of the changes that is often recorded is when a searcher makes a spelling change to a term that they’ve typed in after the results they received might not match what they thought that they were searching for, and they realize that they had a misspelled query.
+One of the often recorded changes is when a searcher makes a spelling change to a term that they’ve typed in after the results they received might not match what they thought they were searching for, and they realize that they had a misspelled query.

-The patent application tells us that the display of a query refinement may be triggered by the absence of relevant pages in the search page results.
+The patent application tells us that the display of a query refinement may be triggered by the absence of relevant search page results.

 Here are the steps that it suggests in returning spelling corrections as query refinements for misspelled queries:

 1. A search resulting in no or just a few relevant results may trigger a look at possible query refinements

-2. One kind of potential query refinement is offering a spell correction, based upon a score for a query (the misspelled query in this case), and its relationship to a highly-ranked query (the correctly spelled query, possibly).
+2. One kind of potential query refinement offers a spell correction based upon a score for a query (the misspelled query in this case) and its relationship to a highly-ranked query (the correctly spelled query, possibly).